Islam: Fasting

+In Islam, fasting (Arabic: صوم) precludes food and drink, as well as other forms of consumption, such as smoking, and is performed from dawn to sunset.
 During the month of Ramadan, it is considered a duty for Muslims to fast.
-The Ramadan fast (Arabic: صوم) precludes food and drink, as well as other forms of consumption, such as smoking, and is performed from dawn to sunset.
 The fast is to encourage a feeling of nearness to God by restraining oneself for God's sake from what is otherwise permissible and to think of the needy.
 In addition, there are other days, such as the Day of Arafah, when fasting is optional.